Here’s the fact – gRPC does not work with AWS load balancers properly.

 gRPC Tutorial FAQ

-gRPC is an acronym that stands for a remote procedure call and refers to an open-source framework developed by Google back in 2015.
+What is gRPC protocol?gRPC is an acronym that stands for a remote procedure call and refers to an open-source framework developed by Google back in 2015.
 The framework can run anywhere and allows front-end and back-end apps to interact transparently, as well as facilitating the process of building connected systems. gRPC is commonly used for distributed systems, mobile-cloud computing, efficient protocol design flow, microservices, etc.

-While testing these two methods based on a specially created benchmark application, gRPC happened to be faster than REST in almost all cases.
+Is gRPC better than REST?While testing these two methods based on a specially created benchmark application, gRPC happened to be faster than REST in almost all cases.
 REST showed better results only when the transmitted data was very small and multiple clients were making a server call at one time.
 Because of the protocol buffer used for data serialization, gRPC provides faster, smaller, and simpler payloads.
 Other than that, it is known for use of binary data that is supposed to make communication compact and efficient.
 That is why gRPC is a number-one choice for building iOS and Android mobile apps.